sruthimalineni/MPX/README.md

 - **Stop**: Pause the current session
 - **Reset**: Return to initial state

-## Architecture

-The app follows the MVVM (Model-View-ViewModel) architectural pattern:

-- **Models**: Represent data structures (Task, Stats)
-- **ViewModels**: Contain business logic and state management
-- **Views**: Handle UI rendering and user interactions
-- **Services**: Manage external dependencies (Firebase, APIs)

-State management is handled by the Provider package, ensuring clean separation of concerns and reactive UI updates.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ## Testing

 Run the test suite:
 flutter test

-## Acknowledgments

-- Pomodoro Technique by Francesco Cirillo
-- Flutter framework for cross-platform development
-- Firebase for backend services
-- FL Chart for data visualization